blakerom/reading-notes/class-12.md

 });
 ```

 Above is the minimum required Javascript needed to form the chart within your HTML.
-Point your HTML ID to match the Javascript, input youor data and labels and you're good to go.
+Point your HTML ID to match the Javascript, input your data and labels and you're good to go.